Christmas Daddies History

 After discussions with the president of CJCH television and radio, Jim and Jack were sent away to iron out the details.
 They came back with plans for a telethon, and the president graciously donated use of the station and airtime.
 The men then approached the CJCH staff for their time and abilities.
 Inspired by a similar radio telethon in Boston, Halifax’s Christmas Daddies was born.
 That year, the first Christmas Daddies telethon went on the air at midnight.
 After only two hours on air, concerned citizens were coming in off the street, offering anything they to could to aid this worthy cause.

 The staff of CTV (formerly known as ATV) are proud to continue the Maritime tradition of the Christmas Daddies Telethon, held each year in early December.
-Each year over $500,000 is raised, and 100% – and sometimes more! – of the pledges are honored.
+Traditionally, every year over $500,000 is raised and we are proud to say more often we exceed 100% of our pledges being honoured!
 CTV continues to donate the technical equipment and airtime for the event, and over 250 volunteer staff, family members and friends donate their time and services to make the telethon possible.

 Christmas Daddies’ mandate is to provide less fortunate children with gifts at Christmas including toys and food.
 Christmas Daddies funds are distributed through The Salvation Army.
 Their commitment to those in need makes them the most appropriate candidate to disperse the Christmas Daddies funds.

 The concept of Christmas Daddies originated in Halifax and was an effort put forward by the staff, who volunteered their time to put on the telethon.
-That spirit of volunteerism continues today with the staff, family and friends of three stations located in Halifax, Moncton, and Sydney.
+That spirit of volunteerism continues today with the staff of CTV Atlantic, family members and friends.

 In true Maritime spirit, the telethon embodies the warmth and generosity of our community through dedicated volunteers and generous donors.